-Making this smoked baby back ribs recipe is a piece of cake, since the ribs are pre-trimmed and ready to be seasoned and smoked.
+Making this smoked baby back ribs recipe is a piece of cake, since this style ribs are usually purchased trimmed and ready to be seasoned and smoked.
 And since babyback ribs come from younger pigs, that ensures that the meat will be very tender.

 What are baby back ribs?
 This cut comes from the upper section of the pigs rib cage, right next to the backbone.
 This is where the pork loin and tenderloin are located, which is why these ribs are almost always nice and tender.